1975 FENDER JAZZ BASS

 For photos, click on the links below:

 Serial numbers ranged from roughly 589000 to 690000 although there are many overlapping exceptions.
-For more precise dating cross reference the serial number with the instrument's neck butt, pickup and pot codes.
+For more precise dating, cross reference the serial number with the instrument's neck butt stamp, pickup stamp and potentiometer codes.